Mallammana Pavaada

 Mallammana Pavaada is a 1969 Kannada film, directed by Puttanna Kanagal.
 This was the debut movie of actor Vajramuni.
-This was Puttana's first collaboration with Dr. Rajkumar as an independent director.
+This was Puttana's first collaboration with Dr. Rajkumar and Saroja Devi as an independent director.

 The film is based on B. Puttaswamayya's Kannada novel Ardhangi which was a translation of Manilal Bannerjee's Bengali novel Swayamsidda.
 The screenplay was written by P. Pullaiah based on his 1955 Telugu movie with a similar story titled Ardhangi which was based on Maddipatla Suri's Telugu translation of the Bengali novel Swayamsidda by Manilal Banerjee.
 The novel Swayamsiddha was also adapted in Bengali in 1975 with the same title and in Hindi in 1981 as Jyoti.
 Ardhangi was remade in Tamil as Pennin Perumai and in Hindi as Bahurani (1963).
 The Kannada novel Ardhangi also inspired the 1987 Tamil movie Enga Chinna Rasa which went on to be remade in Telugu as Abbaigaru, in Hindi as Beta, in Kannada as Annayya and in Odia as Santana (1998).

 Plot

-The female lead of the film, Mallamma is married to a dullard by her parents.
-While at her in-laws house, Mallamma realises that her husband has been made a dullard by his scheming stepmother, who wants to appropriate the vast property.
-She educates her husband and frees him from the clutches of his stepmother and makes him realise the value of life.
+Chandrakanth (Rajkumar) is the dull-witted elder son of the village landlord.
+He is constantly harassed by his stepbrother Suryakanth (Vajramuni) with the approval of Chandrakanth's stepmother, Meenakshi (Advani Lakshmi Devi).
+Chandrakanth's father (Sampath) intervenes in his favor, but is unable to stop Suryakanth.
+Suryakanth also belittles the villagers for not paying taxes, until a villager - Mallamma - stands up to him.
+This surprises Suryakanth's father who goes to Mallamma's house to investigate.
+There, he learns that Mallamma is an educated girl with strong traditional values and decides she would be the perfect wife for Suryakanth.
+However, Meenakshi is disdainful towards the pairing because Mallamma comes from a poor village household.
+She convinces her husband to marry Mallamma to Chandrakanth.

+During the marriage, Chandrakanth's antics nearly lead to the marriage being called off, but Mallamma insists on marrying Chandrakanth.
+After the marriage, Mallamma learns the reason for Chandrakanth's mental disabilities from his caretaker, Thayamma.
+As a child, when Chandrakanth lost his mother, his father married again and Meenakshi, his stepmother, fed him sedatives like opium to keep him quiet which stunted his development.
+Mallamma immediately asks her father, a physician, to send medicines to treat Chandrakanth.
+She also spends time educating Chandrakanth to make up for his lost formative years.
+Chandrakanth makes a full recovery and becomes a learned man.
+Meenakshi is jealous of Chandrakanth's recovery and complains to her husband about an altercation with Mallamma.
+Her husband goes to Mallamma to punish her for her insolence.
+However, he learns the full story of the altercation from Mallamma, and discovers the recovery made by his son - which he terms Mallamma's miracle (Mallammana Pavaada).